99MGMT Blog

 Before Writing a Patient Termination Letter

-Before proceeding with termination, we ALWAYS recommend exploring alternative options and communicating with the patient, for the benefit of your practice AND your patients.
+Before proceeding with dismissal, we ALWAYS recommend exploring alternative options and communicating with the patient, for the benefit of your practice AND your patients.
 In today's world, unhappy patients - and customers in general - are more than willing to share that experience via an online review.
 Once that review is posted, there's no getting it back.
 Therefore, if possible, it is wise to reach out to a patient with a phone call to provide a personal connection and attempt to address the issues.

-Terminating a patient is a serious decision that comes with ethical and legal risks.
+Dismissing a patient is a serious decision that comes with ethical and legal risks.
 Even physicians who thoroughly cover their bases may see professional, legal, and reputational consequences.
 So, start by running through this list:

 1. Attempt to understand WHY the patient is non-compliant.